BillJr99/Ursinus-CS173/_pages/Assignments/Arrays/asmt-guitarstringsynth.md

     Your browser does not support the audio element.
 </audio>
 </p>

+#### Hints
+* Do you only hear a very short sound, or no sound at all?
+Check the length of your `samples` array - if you rounded the time to an integer, you might round from a small number like 0.5 seconds down to 0, and after multiplying by the sampling rate FS, you end up with 0!
+Do the multiplication first, and then round down.

 ### Extra Credit (25 Points)
 As extra credit, you should fill in the method `playFile`, which loads in and plays a bunch of notes in sequence from a text file.
 The text file contains a bunch of lines with comma separated values for `halfstep,duration,decay`.
 For example, the "Happy Birthday" song contains the following sequence of 25 notes: